-Even weeks or months after my father was dead, medical bills were mailed to us… All kinds of tests and treatments that had probably been unnecessary, because his life couldn’t be saved anyway.
-Under the pretense to help people, most doctors earn themselves a fortune.
+Even weeks or months after my father had died, medical bills were mailed to us… All kinds of tests and treatments that had probably been unnecessary, because his life couldn’t be saved anyway.
+Under the pretence to help people, many doctors earn themselves a fortune.
 Now, that my mother is in the hospital again, it happens again.

 What is the song I Don’t Wanna Be Me about?

 That was another one of those stupid hardcore tracks that I had written for the record.
 It will be our first single.
 What it’s about?
 No idea.
 I have not put too much time and effort into the lyrics, just smashed them together.
 There a a few lines that mean something, for example this verse about falling to sleep in the snow and never waking up again.
 That has to do with cocaine and that I hate myself for being too weak and not able to deal with my drug addiction.
 It is hard to kick a habit and stop using all of a sudden.
 I am moving in small steps, but at least today it’s two steps ahead and only one back.
 It gets better.

 A track that sounds very much October Rust is Anesthesia.